 118 CHILDREN FROM BLACK FIRS PRIMARY SCHOOL TAKE TO THE WATER

-Black Firs Primary School pupils would normally expect to be in Wales for their annual Activity Week, but this year teachers and the local community rallied around to provide a local equivalent.
+Black Firs Primary School pupils would normally expect to be in Wales for their annual Autumn Activity Week, but in a Covid-blighted 2020 teachers and the local community rallied around to provide a local equivalent.
 Amongst a programme of local community hikes, kayaking, rafting etc, 118 pupils from Years 3-6 were welcomed to Redesmere to enjoy the chance to learn about sailing and spend some exciting time on the water building confidence, partnership and team skills.

 With help from members of the Club and its RYA Training Team, Monday saw 42 Year 6 children get to grips with helming their own boats for the first time in the Club's Oppie dinghies.
 Luckily it was an onshore breeze so they were able to just drift to shore to then be encouraged back out to try again!